 Comprehensive Guide to Chronic Pain Management: Scientific Insights and Treatment Options

-2. Major Types and Causes of Chronic Pain
+2. Common Types and Causes

-• Neuropathic Pain: Peripheral nerve injury, diabetic neuropathy, postherpetic neuralgia
+• Neuropathic Pain: Diabetic neuropathy, postherpetic neuralgia

-• Inflammatory Pain: Rheumatoid arthritis, autoimmune diseases like Crohn’s disease
+• Inflammatory Pain: Rheumatoid arthritis, autoimmune disorders

-Comprehensive evaluation includes:
+A thorough evaluation often includes:

-• Imaging studies (MRI, X-ray, ultrasound)
+• Imaging (MRI, X-ray, ultrasound)

-• Pain intensity and functional assessment scales (VAS, ODI, SF-36)
+• Pain scales (VAS, ODI, SF-36)

-4. Advanced Treatment Approaches
+4. Advanced Treatment Options

 4.1 Multidisciplinary Care